jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 If you have done quantitative research in the past, this will seem like a very small number of people.
 Indeed, it is plausible to assume that user research with more participants is generally better in qualitative research as well.
 However, unless you invest more resources, more participants would mean shortening each research session, asking fewer questions, and skipping participant observation.
 But you need time with each participant if you want to understand how and why they work the way they do.
 To this end, several sessions in a hurry yield less useful results than research with one participant done right.

 Nevertheless, doing research on only a very few users restricts the range of behaviors and opinions that will be reflected in your research.
 For example, you may not notice that different people have different preferred ways of doing activity.
-Also, you may not see which patterns are consistent across several people and which vary.
+Also, you may not see which patterns are consistent across different people and which patterns vary.

 My rule of thumb is to have 3 to 7 participants in each user group.
 Our user group in our example project would be people who have low to medium cooking skills and who cook with recipes.
 This means that if you want to learn about many groups of people, you also need more participants to cover these different groups.
 Our research question is currently focused on beginners, but we would need to recruit more people if we would _also_ be interested in people who consider themselves cooking enthusiasts.